mmalecot/file-format/README.md

 file-format = "0.8"
 ```

-If you want to enable Zip-based file formats:
+If you want to enable ZIP-based file formats:

 ```toml
 [dependencies]